cjohnevans/NistPhantomViewer/README.md

 # PhantomViewer
 Analysis package written in Python to analyze MRI phantoms developed by NIST and collaborators at NCI, RSNA, NIBIB

-Created on Fri Oct 11 16:30:54 2013

-PhantomViewer: Main class to display and analyze phantom data, mostly MRI data
+PhantomViewer: Main class to display and analyze phantom data, mostly MRI data, although also used to analyze CT data on phantoms

 Modules required (can be installed using 'pip install package' or  'pip install package --upgrade': verify module version using "pip show module"